 Consistent with Massachusetts State Law that allows persons who have attained the age of 18 to consent to treatment or procedures, the PHRC defines children as persons under the age of 18.
-The PHRC notes, however, that certain statutes and case law provide children with majority status in some circumstances, for example: emancipated minor; mature minor; or minor seeking care for drug addiction, sexually transmitted diseases, emotional disorders, or abortion.
-Because Massachusetts law and BWH/FH/MGH policies do not specifically address consent of children with majority status to research, the PHRC will review issues of consent related to the enrollment of children with majority status on a case-by-case basis.
+The PHRC notes, however, that certain statutes and case law provide children with majority status for medical decision-making in some circumstances, for example: emancipated minor; mature minor; or minor seeking care for drug addiction, sexually transmitted diseases, emotional disorders, or abortion.
+Because Massachusetts law and the applicable Partners-affiliated entities' policies do not specifically address consent of children with majority status to research, the PHRC will review issues of consent related to the enrollment of children with majority status on a case-by-case basis.